 - Technological integration.
 How well would the bank’s platform integrate with the company’s existing systems and processes?
 Some companies will prefer to integrate their working capital program with their TMS on one platform, so that they can save time and resources when it comes to managing their relationships with their suppliers.

 - Speed to Innovation.
 Most banks are not in the technology business and are not investing in developing modern solutions on a regular basis.
 Corporates who invest in a SaaS based platform, however, can get new features and upgrades without having to rely on a bank to develop new functionalities.

 - Standardization.
 Corporates can put in place one standard procedure for all their SCF banking partners, and do not have to deal with each bank’s specificities, which adds to processing costs and resources to accommodate these corporate requirements.

-Large and mid-market companies both evaluate a number of considerations when making a decision about whether to establish a bank-hosted or a bank-agnostic working capital program.
-Companies that come down on the side of bank-agnostic will find that Kyriba’s cost-effective solutions meets all their key requirements for a multi-bank platform.
-As well as being bank independent, the platform offers both dynamic discounting and reverse factoring, and easily integrates with enterprise resource planning systems.
+Large and mid-market companies both evaluate a number of considerations when making decisions about whether to establish bank-hosted or a bank-agnostic working capital programs.
+Companies that come down on the side of bank-agnostic will find that Kyriba’s cost-effective solution meets all their key requirements for a multi-bank platform.
+As well as being bank independent, the platform offers supply chain finance, dynamic discounting, and receivables finance solutions that easily integrate with ERP systems.
 Also, those companies that already use Kyriba’s cash, risk and payments modules will be able to integrate the working capital module with the rest of the platform.
 Alternatively, if a company doesn’t already use Kyriba, it can start with the working capital module and integrate the other modules later on.
 Integrating working capital with the payment factory, which is part of Kyriba’s payments module, offers a particularly strong value proposition since it allows a company to automate its end-to-end payment cycle – something that is not currently achievable with a bank system.